LeninAsto/FNF-PsychEngine/README.md

 ![Logo Off](docs/img/fond.png)

 # 🎮 FNF-PlusEngine
-Engine based on Psych Engine 1.0.4, with modcharts like NotITG and compatible with Psych mods 0.6.3 and 0.7.3.
+Engine based on Psych Engine 1.0.4, with modcharts like NotITG and compatible with hxcodec videos from Psych mods 0.6.3 and 0.7.3.

 ### Features
-- New Lua Variables: Added custom variables like setFullscreen, winTweenSize, winTweenX, and winTweenY for advanced window control.
+- Variables for window and system management in Lua: Many variables were added, whether to hide the taskbar or window borders, etc.
 - Judgement Counter.
-- Advanced Variables for craziest Modcharts.
+- Advanced variables in Lua for the craziest Modcharts.
-- Fix select json in Charting Editor.
 - New results State and really cool.
-- Compatible with Psych mods 0.6.3 and 0.7.3
+- Compatible wth hxcodec videos from Psych mods 0.6.3 and 0.7.3.
-- and More...
+- Smooth Health Bar
+- 5 languages ​​available: English, Spanish, Portuguese, Chinese (Simplified) - (Traditional) and Japanese
+- New cool transicioning
+- If you are in Charting Mode the step, beat, and section will be displayed in gameplay.
+- FPS Counter rework
+- Rework the OutdatedSubstate.hx
+- More things will continue to be added in the future...

 ### 🤝 Contributions
 - **[Funkin Modchart](https://github.com/TheoDevelops/FunkinModchart) - Developed by TheoDev**